Skip to main content

 rain, sun, high temperatures, no wind

-Recycled Plastic is a hybrid plastic which is made from recycled milk cartons, shampoo bottles, and other plastic consumer goods.
 Recycled plastic furniture is one of the best rated outdoor furniture materials In both style and performance.
 This is because it’s extraordinarily strong, extremely durable, and, like all plastics, it’s impervious to moisture, rotting, salt water, and stains.
-Once of Recycled Platic’s best qualities that it’s usually made to resemble wood with high accuracy while requiring none of the care and maintenance that real wood does.
-Top top it off, because it’s made from recycled materials, Recycled Plastic is considered to be environmentally-friendly.
+One of recycled plastic’s best qualities is that it’s usually made to resemble wood with high accuracy while requiring none of the care and maintenance that real wood does - plus it’s environmentally-friendly!

 Synthetic Resin